alexanderzjs/Desktop-Setup/system.md

 sed -i 's/# %wheel ALL=(ALL:ALL) ALL/%wheel ALL=(ALL:ALL) ALL/g' /etc/sudoers
 useradd -G wheel -m ZZZ
 passwd ZZZ
-exit
 ```
 4. The current user is Live OS root user.
-Finish installation by `umount -R /mnt && reboot`.
+Finish installation by `exit && umount -R /mnt && reboot`.
 Remember to remove your Live USB otherwise it might boot to your Live USB again.

 ## Enable network and SSH for newly installed system
 1. Login as root user to newly installed system.